jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Campaigns/Stormlord/Chapters/Chapter 4 - ???.md

 ### Sons of Thunder
 * Remain undetected
+    * Rise to power under the banner of the New Republic
 * Revive Talos, the Stormlord
     * Aquire sources of strong magical energy
     * Find a suitable host for Talos' avatar
 * Revive the black dragon, Serevain
     * Siege Seabide
+    * Aquire the Soul Cairn
 * Contain the Black Blood of Helm
 * Raise an army at the Stormforge in Verns
     * Recruit powerful mages from the surrounding provinces